-Then wipe the surfaces to remove any dust and apply a second coat of primer.
+Then wipe the surfaces to remove dust and apply a second coat of primer.

 This time, let the primer fully dry over two to three days.
 This will ensure that the primer dries fully before you add the paint.

-Polyester flagged sash brushes are the perfect choice to apply the epoxy enamel paint.
+Polyester-flagged-sash brushes are the perfect choice to apply epoxy enamel paint.
 This type of brush will ensure that you get a smooth finish.

 It will also provide a high-gloss finish to match your appliances.
-Use even strokes to lightly apply the paint to the surface.
+Use even strokes to apply the paint to the surface lightly.

 Once you apply the first coat, let the cabinets dry for at least 24 hours.